An exact analytical solution for Dicke superradiance

 \textbf{Conclusions and outlook} -- We have presented a compact, exact, and fully analytical solution for the Dicke superradiance process, valid at all times and for arbitrary system sizes \( N \).
 The analysis is restricted to the fully symmetric subspace of \( N \) identical two-level quantum systems and yields closed-form expressions for the time-dependent populations of the Dicke states.\\ Our approach rests on three key structural insights: \textit{(i)} the existence of recursive relations between neighboring Dicke states \( m \leftrightarrow m-1 \), which reflect the cascading nature of collective decay; \textit{(ii)} the realization that these recursions admit closed-form solutions; and \textit{(iii)} the identification of these solutions as residue sums of a single rational function in the complex plane.\\ This last point connects the solution method to complex analysis: the time evolution can be expressed as a contour integral over a generating function, an interpretation developed further in Ref.~\cite{holzinger2025solvingdickesuperradianceanalytically}.
 Importantly, the same residue-based formulation extends naturally to the case of arbitrary initial Dicke states, allowing for broad applicability within permutation-symmetric quantum systems.\\ Several generalizations suggest themselves.
 A direct extension is the case of driven Dicke superradiance, where a coherent drive couples neighboring Dicke states and modifies the decay dynamics.
 This introduces coherent interference into the recursive structure and leads to richer dynamical behavior.
 Analytical work on this extension is currently underway.\\ A second direction concerns open-system generalizations involving both collective decay and local incoherent pumping—relevant, for instance, to models of superradiant lasing~\cite{bohnet2012asteadystate}.
 In such cases, the dynamics include competition between individual pumping and collective emission, potentially giving rise to non-trivial steady states.
 The residue-based formalism introduced here may offer a path toward analytical treatment even in these more complex non-equilibrium settings.\\ In summary, the analytical framework developed here—grounded in recursive relations and complex analysis—provides a tractable and transparent route to understanding collective emission processes, and opens a door to more general studies in dissipative many-body quantum optics. \\

 \textbf{Acknowledgments -} We acknowledge financial support from the Max Planck Society and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 429529648 -- TRR 306 QuCoLiMa (``Quantum Cooperativity of Light and Matter'').
-R.H. acknowledges funding by the Austrian Science Fund (FWF) 10.55776/W1259.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/COE1].

 \onecolumngrid